Citrus black spot: Leaf symptoms

-Leaf symptoms are generally observed on highly susceptible citrus varieties, such as lemons, as well in poorly-managed orchards.
+Leaf symptoms are generally observed on highly susceptible citrus varieties, such as lemons, as well in poorly managed orchards.
 The symptoms generally develop from latent infections after the leaves have died.
 Red-brown, pin-point dots may develop into larger, circular necrotic lesions with gray centers and red or brown margins.

 Diagnosis

 To confirm a diagnosis of Citrus Black Spot, the pathogenic fungus must be isolated in culture.
 This can be difficult, as culturing of the fruit lesions takes up to 14 days with an efficacy of less than 10%.
-Diagnosis is also complicated by the morphological similarities of the fungal structures to the non-pathogenic strain Guignarida mangiferae.
+Diagnosis is also complicated by the morphological similarities of the fungal structures to the non-pathogenic strain Phyllosticta capitalensis (formerly referred to as Guignarida mangiferae).
 The two species can be distinguished by molecular testing using PCR.

 Life cycle

 After overwintering in leaf debris, ascostroma begin producing ascospores.
 Ascospore formation is accelerated by sequential wetting and drying of the leaf litter.
 However, very wet conditions inhibit ascospore development due to leaf decomposition and competition from saprophytes.
 The ascospores are ejected from the fruiting bodies of the fungus during rainfall or irrigation and then dispersed by wind and water.
-Upon landing on susceptible tissue, the ascospores germinate and form appresoria.
+Upon landing on susceptible tissue, the ascospores germinate and form appresoria after a 24-48 hour wetting period.
 (Different tissues are susceptible to infection at different times.
 Leaves are susceptible up to 10 months of age.
 Fruits are susceptible during the 4–5 months after fruitset, though trees less than ten years old are only susceptible up to 3 months .)
 Soon after, the infection peg along with mycelia colonize the area between the cuticle and epidermal wall.
 The symptoms are not visible right away because the infection remains latent, or dormant, until the fruit is mature.

 The infection in leaves usually remains latent until the leaves drop, but leaf spots may be found on older leaves.
 The leaf lesions usually produce ascospores, but sometimes produce pycnidia.
 These pycnidia release pycnidiospores (conidia) in a gelatinous mass.
 Under wet conditions, the gelatinous mass dissolves and the spores are dispersed by splashes of water.
 This splash-dispersal method limits reinfection to nearby fruit or leaves of the same tree.

 Fruit infections remain latent until fruit maturity.
 Upon maturing, the mycelium grows into the outer rind, also known as a flavedo.
 Here in the flavedo, circular lesions form, which are sometimes accompanied by pycnidia.
 It is important to note that while ascospores can infect fruit, they have not yet been observed developing on fruit.